Skip to content

 About Xtreme Download Manager (XDM)

-Xtreme Download Manager is software for managing and triggering downloads with accelerated speeds thanks to its multi-threading and segmenting technology.
-You can use it to easily save the videos that you’re streaming on different platforms, quickly resume broken tasks, or even schedule downloads so that they don’t overwhelm your network when you need an uninterrupted internet connection.
+Xtreme Download Manager is a tool for handling and speeding up downloads using multi-threading and file segmentation.
+You can use it to save videos from streaming platforms, quickly resume broken transfers, or schedule downloads so they do not eat up your bandwidth when you need an uninterrupted connection for other tasks.

-Because Xtreme Download Manager is an open-source software, you can use all of its features for free, and it operates on a variety of operating systems, including Windows, macOS, and Linux.
+Because Xtreme Download Manager is open-source software, every feature is available for free, and it runs on Windows, macOS, and Linux without any restrictions.

 Why should I download Xtreme Download Manager?